DanMorriss/moments/README.md

 command shipt p > command pallet > Format document

 command shipt p > command pallet > detect indentation from content

+the --save-dev will run it only in the development server (this is for testing)

+`npm install msw --save-dev`